-In theory, it should be possible to re-mold a thermoplastic part into something completely new, but in practice this isn’t really the case.
-Most often, dip molded thermoplastic parts are chopped up into tiny little pieces and then recycled into other thermoplastic manufacturing processes like extrusion, injection molding, and calendering.
+In theory, it should be possible to re-mold a thermoplastic part into something completely new, but in practice, this isn’t really the case.
+Most often, dip molded thermoplastic parts are chopped up into tiny little pieces and then recycled for use in other thermoplastic manufacturing processes like extrusion, injection molding, and calendaring.

 Comprised in part of PVC resin, plastisol is an incredibly versatile compound that is a liquid at room temperature.
 Able to be formulated by the team at Piper to meet your products’ unique specifications, plastisol has a dielectric strength of approximately 400 volts/mil and is resistant to a wide range of chemicals.

 Finally, Piper process a small amount of silicone rubber to make retention cuffs for medical devices that can be directly glued to PVC components.
 This silicone rubber is used in our custom extrusion process and is used because of its excellent low-temperature flexibility and high dielectric strength.